facelessuser/PyMdown/examples/example.md

     - pymdown.pymdown
     - pymdown.mark
     - pymdown.b64(base_path=${BASE_PATH})
-    - pymdown.absolutepath(base_path=${BASE_PATH})

     !!!
 Caution "Notes"
-        - `sane_lists` will alter the results of the second test in [Mixed Lists](#mixed-lists).
+        - `sane_lists` will alter the results of [Mixed Lists](#mixed-lists).
 When turned off, this document will have all list items mixed and aligned proper.
 With `sane_lists` on, some will not be recognized, and some items may be aligned in different lists. `sane_lists` is disabled in this example.
         - having `guess_lang=False` allows selective highlighting of only the blocks that specify a language.
 When omitted or set `true`, it can be expected that all of the blocks will be highlighted to some extent (in some cases very wrong).  `guess_lang` is disabled in this example.
-        - This is only for a general visual inspection.
         - pymdown.b64 can be verified by checking the source of one of the images to see if conversion occured.

-# Cheat Sheet and Test
 [TOC]

 ## Headers